ITCraftship/sharepoint-form-task/README.md

 ```

-- Create a react form which will submit a new contact to our SharePoint instance with the SharePoint service + Create select input which will fetch the data from the SharePoint API and displayed it on the form (SharePoint list URL ```/_api/web/Lists/GetByTitle('Company')/Items```)
+- Create a react form which will submit a new contact to our SharePoint instance with the SharePoint service + Create select input which will fetch the data from the SharePoint API and displayed it on the form (SharePoint list URL `/_api/web/Lists/GetByTitle('Company')/Items`):
+  - add validation of required fields before the user can click Save (1 point)
+  - add e-mail format validation (1 point)
+  - add salary number validation (1 point)
+  - add a dropdown with companies fetched from another list at `/_api/web/Lists/GetByTitle('Company')/Items` (1 points)
+  - save a contact once user clicks **Save** and the data is valid (1 points)

-- Create a react list which will display all out contacts data which we will fetch with our SharePoint API
+- Create a react list which will display all added contacts data in the list fetched via SharePoint API (2 points)
-- Lastly create a pie chart where you display the salary of the contacts (for example use chartjs library)
+- Create a pie chart where you display the salary of the contacts (for example use chartjs library) (3 points)

 See a video with instructions here:
 [https://youtu.be/RZzw74KSp1I](https://youtu.be/RZzw74KSp1I)